-For the sole purpose of within-district Title I allocations, a second option would be for an LEA to use, as authorized by section 1113(a)(5) of the ESEA, another allowable poverty measure or combination of measures to rank its schools that might result in fewer schools above its cutoff.
-6
+For the sole purpose of within-district Title I allocations, a second option would be for an LEA to use, as authorized by section 1113(a)(5) of the ESEA, another allowable poverty measure or combination of measures to rank its schools that might result in fewer schools above its cutoff.8

-6 The composite option in section 1113(a)(5) of the ESEA to establish a poverty percentage for a school applies only to the within-district Title I allocation process.
+8 The composite option in section 1113(a)(5) of the ESEA to establish a poverty percentage for a school applies only to the within-district Title I allocation process.
 For other Federal or non-Federal purposes, an LEA that uses a composite for within-district Title I allocations may be asked to report poverty figures for its schools that are determined differently (i.e., as defined by the specific data collection) than the method used in the composite.

-23. May an LEA with one or more Community Eligibility schools conduct its own survey to collect the equivalent of NSLP data from the Community Eligibility schools for Title I within-district allocations?
+23. May an LEA with one or more CEP schools conduct its own survey to collect the equivalent of NSLP data from the CEP schools for Title I within-district allocations?
+(Modified March 2015)

 Yes; however, ED urges an LEA to give careful consideration to this decision.
-As noted earlier, one of the purposes of Community Eligibility is to reduce burden.
-Conducting a survey just for Title I would add burden that may not be necessary because, in the case of an LEA that has one or more Community Eligibility schools, the LEA by definition already has poverty data for one of the permitted sources under section 1113(a)(5) of the ESEA (NSLP data).
+As noted earlier, one of the purposes of CEP is to reduce burden.
+Conducting a survey just for Title I would add burden that may not be necessary because, in the case of an LEA that has one or more CEP schools, the LEA by definition already has poverty data for one of the permitted sources under section 1113(a)(5) of the ESEA (NSLP data).

-Should an LEA decide to carry out such a survey, the LEA may use the results for Title I within-district allocations as long as it is confident that the survey data are accurate and used consistently with the ranking and serving criteria in section 1113 of the ESEA, including the income cutoff for one or more of the programs listed in section 1113(a)(5).
-If an LEA carries out this type of survey, the LEA must ensure that it does not in any way indicate that the survey is required by ED or USDA.7
+Should an LEA decide to carry out such a survey, the LEA may use the results for Title I withindistrict allocations as long as it is confident that the survey data are accurate and used consistently with the ranking and serving criteria in section 1113 of the ESEA, including the income cutoff for one or more of the programs listed in section 1113(a)(5).
+If an LEA carries out this type of survey, the LEA must ensure that it does not in any way indicate that the survey is required by ED or USDA.9 Additionally, if an LEA uses such a survey, for purposes of allocating funds to provide equitable services to eligible private school students it should consult with private school officials to determine whether to use the same or similar survey to determine the number of private school children from low-income families who reside in a participating public school attendance area.